MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

-Understand how to build a MicroEJ Firmware and its dependencies
+Understand How to Build a MicroEJ Firmware and its Dependencies
 ===============================================================

 A MicroEJ Firmware is built from several input resources and tools.